 *Note: UVM recognizes that many institutions of higher education use another category: “reputational risk.”
 In UVM’s view, however, a significant event in any of the above risk categories has the potential to impact the institution’s reputation.
 UVM therefore does not classify reputational risks separately, and instead considers reputational impacts in assessing impact.

-Deliverables: DRAFT risk-opport. register, portfolio, PRI & recommend ROs
+Deliverables: DRAFT risk-opportunity register, portfolio, & PRI.
+Recommend ROs for each risk/opportunity.

 4 - Evaluate: November to January

 Review existing mitigation strategies & determine whether the risk or opportunity is acceptable, confirm impact & likelihood, prioritize risks.

 Participants: Responsible Officials, DCS/CPO, President’s Advisory Committee on Enterprise Risk Management (PACERM), President

 The purpose of risk evaluation is to make a decision, based on the results of the risk analysis, about which risks and opportunities require a response and about the priorities for response implementation.

 Each risk or opportunity’s risk score (the product of impact X likelihood) will determine where it falls on UVM’s risk and opportunity “heat map” and what level of institutional review each risk or opportunity will receive.

 - Risks and opportunities scoring 1-3 are documented on the preliminary risk inventory (PRI), are retained at the unit level and managed by the responsible official.